Koromix/rygel/web/koromix.dev/pages/misc.md

-# Serf
+# Nestor

-Serf is a **small HTTP server made for local testing**.
+Nestor is a **small HTTP server made for local testing**.
 It can serve static file, proxy remote websites (GET only), and you can customize the headers with a simple config file.

 Here is an example configuration file for serving local files with the required Cross-Origin headers to enabe SharedArrayBuffer support: